kontena/kontena/docs/using-kontena/loadbalancer.md

 * `KONTENA_LB_VIRTUAL_HOSTS`: comma separated list of virtual hosts (only for http mode)
 * `KONTENA_LB_VIRTUAL_PATH`: path that is used to match request, example "/api" (only for http mode)
 * `KONTENA_LB_CUSTOM_SETTINGS`: extra settings, each line will be appended to either related backend section or listen session in the HAProxy configuration file

-## Config env variables for load balancer

-* `SSL_CERTS`: one or more ssl certificates that are used to terminate ssl connections, first certificate is used as default